Every year at Christmas, my mother asks me what I want for a present, and each time I try to think of gifts that won’t weigh down my suitcase.

 Or, if you know someone like me and are struggling to think of what to get your travel-addicted friend/family member this holiday season, here are 6 perfect gift ideas for travellers!

-If you don’t like the idea of handing over cash, why not give your giftee an experience?
-My parents once funded my skydive in New Zealand as a present for my 23rd birthday.
+If you don’t like the idea of handing over cash, why not give an experience gift?
+My parents once funded a skydive in New Zealand as a present for my 23rd birthday.
 It was an experience I’ll never forget!

 Another experience I’ve enjoyed receiving is a restaurant voucher for a somewhat fancy vegetarian place in NYC, gifted to Rob and I by some of our friends in Australia.
 We loved the opportunity to try out a new restaurant in our area.